sharma-anubhav/blog/_posts/2020-07-15-Transfer Learning.markdown

 layout: Xpost
 title:  Detecting COVID-19 from X-Ray Images using CNN
 date:   2020-07-15 04:55:58 +0800
-image:  covid.jpg
+image:  xray.jpg
 tags:   [HTML , javascript]
 ---
 ## ABSTRACT
-We use a dataset of X-ray images from patients with common bacterial pneumonia, confrmed Covid-19 disease, and normal incidents, for the automatic detection of the Coronavirus disease.
-The pneumonia class was also introduced in order to check the accuracy when compared to other lung diseases whose X-Ray image might look similar.
-This will be done by testing various CNN models with the aim being to improve upon the performance of that of a single model by using certain techniques and observations and apply that to predict the final results.
+We use a dataset of X-ray images from patients with common bacterial pneumonia, confrmed Covid-19 disease, and normal incidents, for the automatic detection of the Coronavirus disease.CNNs(Convolutional Neural Networks) are capable of extracting image features and are used for classification tasks extensively.
+We will be testing various CNN models fine tuned for our purpose (trained for 20 epochs) with the aim being to improve upon the performance of that of a single model by using certain techniques and observations and apply that to predict the final results.

 ### Dataset
 The dataset used is obtained from [Kaggle](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database).